The ETSON Award - A call to junior experts for collaborative papers

 The ETSON network has decided to annually reward papers written by a team of young scientists from different Technical Safety Organisations (TSOs) and the EUROSAFE members by offering ETSON Awards, to be officially presented and attributed at the next EUROSAFE Forum.

+The prizes will be awarded on 11th October 2022 at GRS Garching, Germany.
 The five finalists for the ETSON Award will be selected by the ETSON Award Committee, consisting of senior scientists from the EUROSAFE members.
-The chosen finalist will have to present their papers in short presentations with not more than 4 slides (max.7 minutes).
-The audience will then make their choice and together with the evaluation from the ETSON Award Committee, the winner (s) will be chosen.
+The five best teams will each present their work in short presentations with not more than 4 slides of scientific content and a duration of maximum 7 minutes.
+These will then be classified by a jury and by an audience of all interested TSO members in Visio-conference.

 The ETSON Award 2021

-Mr. Uwe Stoll, President of ETSON, with Mr. Jean-Christophe Niel (IRSN) and Mr. Michel Van haesedonck (BelV) congratulated the winners and the two other teams for the high scientific level and quality of their work.
+Mr. Michel Van haesedonck (BelV) congratulated the winners and the other teams for the high scientific level and quality of their work.

 ETSON’s Junior Staff Program aims to enable young engineers and researchers from TSOs to get to know each other better, to improve their technical knowledge through international collaboration, and to develop their own European network of safety experts, in order to strengthen the cooperation among TSOs.